xhubio/nanook-website/docs/tutorials/createEquivalenceClassTable.md

       - too short but with trailing space or spaces

-      - not too long but leading Spaces
+      - not too long but leading spaces
         The user id without the spaces matches the max length constraint.

       - not too long but trailing spaces

       - invalid chars
-        Spec: 'Only ascii characters are allowed (a-z) and also numbers, hyphen, and underscore'.
+        Spec: 'Only ascii characters are allowed (a-z) and also numbers, hyphen, and underscores'.

       - existing userId
         spec: 'The id must not exist.'